narvik-studentradio/Music-Player/README.md

 ## Installation
 1. Place nsr-mp.jar in a sutable folder
-1. Copy nsrmp.example.properties to the same folder and name nsrmp.properties
+1. Copy nsrmp.example.properties to the same folder and rename it nsrmp.properties
-1. Modefy nsrmp.properties to sute your needs
+1. Modefy nsrmp.properties to suit your needs
-1. Lounch the application with
+1. Launch the application with "java -jar nsr-mp.jar"

 ## Requirements
 - Java 1.6